The returns on a content development process usually go one of two ways.

 You could spend months investing in content marketing only to find that the traffic needle hasn’t budged and leads aren’t pouring in the way you hoped.
 Or, you can see incremental successes that build over time and prove that those content investments were worth it.

-What makes the difference?
 No, it’s not just about funneling more money into paid advertising.
 That can help—but only if you’ve created something worth reading in the first place.

-What Is Content Development?
+What is Content Development?

 Content development is the entire process of creating content to achieve specific business goals, including idea generation, topic research, keyword research, writing, and publishing—not just for a single piece of content but for a long-term strategy.

-Your content marketing plan has to go the extra mile to map out the ways you’ll execute campaigns that promote blog posts, eBooks, white papers, and other assets.
 But your content development process has to be more granular, focusing on taking the steps to write something that aligns with the needs of your specific audience.

 8 Simple Steps for Effective Content Development

-Step 1: Set Goals for Content Development
+Step 1: Set Content Development Goals

 Whether you’re looking for advice about content marketing, content strategy, content development, or anything in between, you’ll probably notice that this is always the first step.